Overview

 Special Topics in Literacy Research

 Minimum six hours of coursework in qualitative, quantitative, and/or mixed methodologies.
 Courses must be graduate level and may be taken within or outside of the School of Education.
-For those also pursuing the Teacher Learning, Research and Practice area of emphasis, one advanced methods requirements can be met through either EDUC 8135 or EDUC 7115.
-Note that one of these two courses could be fulfilled in conjunction with the Cognate Requirement.
+Advanced research methods do not include required School of Education Core or Specialty Area courses.
+For those students also pursuing the Teacher Learning, Research and Practice area of emphasis, one advanced methods requirements can be met through EDUC 7115.

 Writing Seminar3